sepideh-srj/Intrinsic_Flash_Photography/dataset_prepare/dataset_prepare.md

 Download and extract the exif files.

-Map the illuminations to XYZ color space by getXYZ.m function with the color matrix available in exif data of the PNG files.
+Use the (IluminationsToXYZ.m) script to map the illuminations to XYZ color space with the color matrix available in exif data of the PNG files.

+Use the (FAID.py) script to convert the illuminations to linear RGB and white balance them.